 Camper/staff ratio: 6:1

-In the Masada unit, we continue to introduce new activities to campers’ schedules.
-Masada campers also have choice periods (chugim) four times a week, when they can explore activities that interest them the most.
-Masada campers participate in Maccabiah, a summer-long, friendly competition.
+In the Moshav unit, we continue to introduce new activities to campers’ schedules.
+Moshav campers also have choice periods (chugim) four times a week, when they can explore activities that interest them the most.
+Moshav campers participate in Maccabiah, a summer-long, friendly competition.

 Aravah (boys and girls separate, grade 3)